mjeanmar/mdi-basic-training/_docs/hpc-servers/remote-access/vscode.md

-The code editing tools available in a command line terminal of the type accessible by SSH, or via Open OnDemand, are less versatile as compared to a dedicated IDE, which more readily support things like version control, parallel editing of multiple files, syntax checking, and more.
+The code editing tools available in a command line terminal of the type accessible by SSH, or via Open OnDemand, are less versatile than a dedicated IDE, which more readily supports things like version control, parallel editing of multiple files, syntax checking, and more.

-Fortunately, VS Code is designed to let you to edit and develop code remotely.
+Fortunately, VS Code lets you edit and develop code remotely.
 Complete descriptions can be found here:

 - <https://code.visualstudio.com/docs/remote/remote-overview>